U+1F198 Squared Sos

 SOS is a Morse code distress signal ( ▄ ▄ ▄ ▄▄▄ ▄▄▄ ▄▄▄ ▄ ▄ ▄ ), used internationally, originally established for maritime use.
 In formal notation SOS is written with an overscore line (SOS), to indicate that the Morse code equivalents for the individual letters of "SOS" are transmitted as an unbroken sequence of three dots / three dashes / three dots, with no spaces between the letters.
 In International Morse Code three dots form the letter "S" and three dashes make the letter "O", so "S O S" became a common way to remember the order of the dots and dashes.
 IWB, VZE, 3B, and V7 form equivalent sequences, but traditionally SOS is the easiest to remember.

 SOS, when it was first agreed upon by the International Radio Telegraphic Convention in 1906, was merely a distinctive Morse code sequence and was initially not an abbreviation.
-Later in popular usage it became associated with mnemonic phrases such as "Save Our Souls" and "Save Our Ship".
+Later a backronym was created for it in popular usage, and SOS became associated with mnemonic phrases such as "Save Our Souls" and "Save Our Ship".
 Moreover, due to its high-profile use in emergencies, the phrase "SOS" has entered general usage to informally indicate a crisis or the need for action.

 SOS originated in German government maritime radio regulations adopted effective 1 April 1905.
 It became a worldwide standard when it was included in the service regulations of the first International Radiotelegraph Convention signed on 3 November 1906, which became effective on 1 July 1908.
 In modern terminology, SOS is a Morse "procedural signal" or "prosign", used as a start-of-message mark for transmissions requesting assistance when loss of life or catastrophic loss of property is imminent.
 Other prefixes are used for mechanical breakdowns, requests for medical assistance, and a relayed distress signal originally sent by another station.
 SOS remained the maritime radio distress signal until 1999, when it was replaced by the Global Maritime Distress and Safety System.